AngelPalomares/FPS-Game/README.md

 # FPS-Game
-It is a game that I am working on.
+It is an FPS game that I am currently working on.
 Works with latest unity builds.